aharapu/formidable/README.md

 2. follow instructions at https://firebase.google.com/docs/cli to install the firebase cli if you don't have it already version at time of writing is 11.20.0

+### emulators

+to run emulators you will need java 19 installed.

+-   to start the firebase emulators use `firebase emulators:start` from the root of the project

 ### deployment

 -   to deploy changes to firebase use `firebase deploy` from the root of the project